starlilyth/Linux-PoolManager/README.md

 * Install script enables SSL redirection (and optional default page password) for security.
 * Farm Overview provides status view for all nodes running PoolManager (Not yet available in this version!)

-See the wiki page for screenshots.
+See the GitHub wiki page for screenshots.

 -----